Classic New York Cheesecake

 You’ll need a 9 or 10-inch springform pan and 18-inch heavy-duty aluminum foil.
 The springform pan features sides that can be removed from the base, so you can release the cake easily without having to flip the whole pan over (this would be a disaster with cheesecake).
 Springform pans, however, are notorious for leaking.
 Since the cheesecake bakes in a water bath, the foil prevents the water from seeping in during baking.
 If you’d like to try another technique that doesn’t require wrapping the pan in foil, you can place your springform pan inside a larger cake pan (see how it’s done here) or purchase a silicone wrap for your pan.

-You will also need a stand mixer or an electric hand mixer for mixing the batter and a large roasting pan for the water bath.
+You will also need an electric mixer for whipping up the batter and a large roasting pan for the water bath.

 Step-by-Step Instructions